double-great/listen/_posts/2020-07-04-punctuation-in-alt-text.md

     ios: endperiod-04-question-ios-voiceover-13.mp3
 ---

-In this test, we observed the effects of punctuation in alternative text when read by different screen readers.
+This test details audible effects of punctuation in alternative text when read by different screen readers.

 <div class="expand">
 <table>